Some of the great breakthroughs in science have been a result of international collaborations by the UK during the past decades.

-The UK Government, through its International Education Strategy1 and the Integrated Review of Security, Defence, Development and Foreign Policy2, recognises the importance of international collaborations in increasing the UK research and educational role in the global south.
+The UK Government, through its International Education Strategy and the Integrated Review of Security, Defence, Development and Foreign Policy, recognises the importance of international collaborations in increasing the UK research and educational role in the global south.

 However, the cutting of UK overseas aid and the UKRI’s overseas development assistance funding will have far-reaching implications for this important source of influence.
 The Aid Budget has contributed greatly to the global south and allowed UK researchers and educators to play a crucial role in delivering improvements in many countries, particularly in Asia, sub-Saharan Africa and the Middle East.